Constitutionality of the FRA

 Case Description

-Individuals seeking to be granted rights under the Act must be able to demonstrate that they have been and continue to either (i) reside on forests or forestland, or, (ii) dependent on forest produce for their livelihood.
+According to the FRA, individuals seeking rights must demonstrate that they have been and continue to either (i) reside on forests or forestland, or (ii) are dependent on forest produce for their livelihood.
 The Act recognises two classes of persons who are eligible to claim rights under it:

 • Forest Dwelling Scheduled Tribes